RyanMarr/R-Class-Rule-Calculator/rule-document/R-Class-Rule.md

 Lake Ontario Rule of Measurement for R-Class Yachts shall be rated according to the following formula**:**

-Formula Measurement =
+Formula Measurement:

+$$ R = 0.18 \frac{L * \sqrt{S}}{\sqrt[3]{D}} $$

 Maximum 20ft

-**   **

 (Eighteen percent of the Product of length multiplied by the square root of the sail area     divided by the cube root of displacement.)

-               Measurement shall be made in accordance with the provision of this rule and shall not

-exceed 20 feet or less than 18.5 feet for an R-Class Yacht.
+Measurement shall be made in accordance with the provision of this rule and shall not exceed 20 feet or less than 18.5 feet for an R-Class Yacht.

 ### <a name="load-water-line"></a>II.
 LOAD WATER-LINE PLANE.